 intima–media thickness measured by B-mode ultrasonography.

 transthoracic echocardiographic study performed for assessing left ventricular diastolic dysfunction (LVDD).

 Results showed 52% of women with mild LVDD which associated to significant increase in their PWVao.
 Therefore, aortic PWV could be seen as a significant predictor of LVDD.

 Osteoprotegerin (OPG) is not only related to bone metabolism but also related to arterial stiffness.
 The increased cardiovascular risk associated with postmenopausal status could be explained by medial and intimal calcification associated with OPG levels.
 This study assesses the relationship between OPG plus other markers with aortic pulse wave velocity (PWVao) as a sign of arterial stiffness in postmenopausal women.

 Aortic Pulse Wave Velocity was measured using Arteriograph. circulating OPG, osteopontin (OPN) and total matrix Gla protein (MGP) concentrations were determined using ELISA technique at the same day.

-ONCLUSION: Circulating OPG, but not OPN and total MGP, is associated with aPWV and may be a marker of the increased arterial stiffness and cardiovascular risk in postmenopausal women.
+Results revealed that only circulating OPG is associated with PWVao not OPN and total MGP.
+Moreover, OPG may be a marker of the increased arterial stiffness and cardiovascular risk in postmenopausal women.